-If you live in the lower 48 United States, you receive FREE UPS Ground Insured S&H with your typewriter purchase.
-AK, HI, PR and the US Virgin Islands pay a discounted S&H price for USPS Priority.
-Small orders ship free to all US addresses via USPS Priority Mail.
+If you live in the United States, you receive FREE Insured S&H with your typewriter purchase.
+Small orders also ship free to all US addresses via USPS Priority Mail.

 Absolutely!
 I hear from buyers everyday that bought a typewriter from a "professional" typewriter restorer on ebay, etsy or online and are having major issues.
 Sometimes the issues seem to have been due to improper or poor packing.
 Other instances are clearly due to an item not being as described.
 Anyone offering a typewriter for sale that claims it has been professionally or otherwise serviced, refurbished or restored should offer a minimum 90 day warranty.
 If it's a good make/model to begin with (i.e. Olympia, most Royals, Underwoods and others), I feel they should offer a minimum 1 year warranty.
 I also think (if the repair person has done a good job) that they should offer to pay shipping both ways if a warranty issue occurs.
 That's my policy anyway.
 Before you pay someone $300+ for a "Restored" or "Refurbished" typewriter, make sure you get the warranty in writing.
 If they balk at your request, they either don't trust their own work or they're scamming people.
 Plain and simple.